 Toddlers love to play with flashlights.

 Give them their own and let them explore a dimly lit room.
-Use colored plastic (magnatiles work well) to cover the light and make it shine in different colors.
+Use colored plastic (magnatiles work well) to cover the light and shine in different colors.

 16) Car Ramps